-The catalog (CAT) records in the tape MSP/LS database that track which migrated files reside on which tape volumes.
+The catalog (CAT) records in the library server (LS) database that track which migrated files reside on which tape volumes.

 chunk

 That portion of a user file that fits on the current media (tape) volume.
 Most small files are written as single chunks.
 When a migrated file cannot fit onto a single volume, the file is split into chunks.